robertschmidt54/AdvancedUnixTutorial/README.md

 ### Rob Schmidt
 Tutorial for workshop given on 3/20/21

-This is the second in a series of tutorials for the Bioinformatics and Computational Biology workshop series on Unix.
-In this tutorial we will cover some more advanced Unix topics.
+This is the 2nd in a series of tutorials for the Bioinformatics and Computational Biology workshop series on Unix.
+In this tutorial, we will cover some more advanced Unix topics.

 ```